Customer Loyalty

 This ensures that your marketing content is relevant to your audience and thus increases the effectiveness of your marketing campaigns.

-What the ideal loyalty programme will help you achieve with engagement loyalty is helping your customers climb up the loyalty ladder.
 It helps you identify the type of consumer who is likely to be loyal to your brand and target them specifically.
 It explores the market for the most effective means of interacting with these customers (i.e., gamifying your programme).

 It also offers the right mix of advertising and promotions to pique the interest of these potential customers.
 It heightens their engagement because they know their brand loyalty will be rewarded.